ninpl/hugo-type-moon-theme/README.md

     $ git clone https://github.com/moonantonio/hugo-type-moon-theme.git

 You should see a folder called `hugo-type-moon-theme` inside the `themes` directory that we created a few moments ago.
+Now we have to replace some files and do a little configuration of the web.

+ * **Folder template** - Copy all the template files and folders and paste them into the root.(./) We need to replace the config.toml for the new theme configuration, also add data / l10n.toml for the translation and finally content and static for the operation.

+> To turn the template folder in a standalone demo site the themesDir property has been set to ../...
+This way you can preview this theme by running hugo server inside template folder.
+> Due to the customized themesDir path Hugo will fail to find themes if you copied the config.toml into the root directory of a regular Hugo website.
+Make sure you comment out the themesDir property if you use the theme in production. — Friedrich Nietzsche

+ * **The config file** - Now, let us take a look into the **config.toml**.
+Feel free to play around with **the settings**.

 ## Download